 Why Primark’s decision to go digital could damage customer experiences - and how it can be avoidedby

 Budget fashion chain Primark is finally embracing multichannel retail with a trial of a click-and-collect programme.
 But there are fears it could backfire and harm customer experiences.
-How can this be avoided?
+So what are the risks and how can they be avoided?

-In what would be the budget fashion firm’s first serious foray into online shopping, the trial will see 25 Primark stores in the northwest of the country offering click-and-collect across some 2,000 clothing and lifestyle products, some of which will be exclusive to click-and-collect customers.
+In what is the budget fashion firm’s first serious foray into online shopping, the trial sees 25 Primark stores in the northwest of the country offering click-and-collect across some 2,000 clothing and lifestyle products, some of which will be exclusive to click-and-collect customers.

 The move marks a significant shift of strategy, with Primark having only launched a website recently, and even then only using it to preview the clothes on sale at its stores and - more recently - provide information about stock levels.

 "Primark offering online ordering is massive, as the retailer had maintained for a while that it would be strictly brick and mortar,” notes Melissa Minkow, director, retail strategy at CI&T. “Considering how price-sensitive consumers have been forced to become, an affordable retailer like Primark increasing its accessibility is a helpful move to shoppers.”

 “Primark’s reluctance to join the digital age seems to have faded,” adds Sarah Painter, vice president of customer experience at Merkle Experience & Commerce, UK.
 “Online interactions now make up a big chunk of our lives, so this move will be beneficial.
 Digital stores can offer immediate and tangible experiences, which is crucial for an increasingly digital world.”